-b) Scenario with violation of LSP restrictions and mitigation measures

-Various restrictions have been prescribed for the zone but if they are violated in the future, a few scenarios might be observed.
-Increase in human activities in the zone will lead to environmental degradation leading to : a) decline and loss of woody and herbaceous vegetation cover, b) high prevalence of soil erosion, c) decline and loss of high-quality grasses (Decreasers), c) high prevalence of annual herbaceous plant species, and d) increase in bare ground.
+b) Scenario with violation of LSP restrictions and mitigation measures prevalence of soil erosion, c) decline and loss of high-quality grasses (Decreasers), c) high prevalence of annual herbaceous plant species, and d) increase in bare ground.
 A high influx of humans might also encourage over-exploitation of natural resources leading to further environmental damage and degradation.
 This will not be conducive with the BLF REDD carbon credit scheme.
 Presence of humans will encourage the introduction of landuse activities which are incompatible with wildlife conservation and tourism development.
 This scenario will lead to widespread environmental degradation, vegetation destruction, landscape fragmentation and impend free movement of wildlife between Eselenkei, OOGR, Amboseli National Park, and other conservation areas in the neighbourhood.
 Human-wildlife conflicts especially during the dry season and illegal bush meat activities will intensify due to increased contact between humans and wildlife.
 As the landscape gets overran by human development and activities its ecological ability to support and sustain pastoralism and wildlife populations will decline substantially.